MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

 - **From code**: You can generate code line completions by starting a code line, or by pressing Enter after a completed code line.
 GitHub Copilot provides code completion suggestions based on the code you write.

-In this exercise, you use GitHub Copilot to generate code line completions in your Visual Studio Code environment.
+In this demonstration, you use GitHub Copilot to generate code line completions in your Visual Studio Code environment.

-### Prepare a sample app in your Visual Studio Code environment
+### Create a console app in your Visual Studio Code environment

-This module includes practice activities that use GitHub Copilot, GitHub Copilot Chat, and prepared code samples.
-The activities are designed for an environment that includes the following resources:

-- Visual Studio Code.
-- The C# Dev Kit extension for Visual Studio Code.
-- The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
-A GitHub account with an active subscription for GitHub Copilot is required.
-- Sample code projects created using C#.

-> [!NOTE]
-> If you have not already installed Visual Studio Code and the required extensions, complete those installations before continuing.

-To prepare for the exercises in this module, complete the following steps:
+In this demonstration, you create a console app using GitHub Copilot tools.

+Use the following steps to complete this section of the demo:

 1. Open a new instance of Visual Studio Code, and then open the Chat view.

-    You can open the Chat view by selecting **Chat** from Visual Studio Code's activity bar.
+    You can open the Chat view by selecting the **Open Chat** button at the top of the Visual Studio Code window.

 1. In the Chat view, enter the following prompt: